Artists' Views on Robotics Involvement in Painting Productions: Results

 \subsection{\textbf{Theme 3.
 Creative Flow}}

-Participants described a wide range of experiences when collaborating with the robot, including moments of \textbf{inspiration, surprise, and frustration}.
+Some participants described experiences that we interpret as aspects of a flow-like creative state during the sessions with the robot, including moments of \textbf{inspiration and generative engagement, as well as surprise and frustration. }.
 For some, the interaction with the robot disrupted their usual creative rhythm, requiring adaptation and patience.
 As A7 noted, \textit{``I found myself a bit frustrated by its decisions [...] maybe it's just because I didn't understand what it was doing''}.
 A4 pointed out: \textit{{``It was unhelpful, mostly unhelpful [...] trying to adapt to something you have basically no communication with.''}}.
-However, many participants also reported entering a state of creative flow during the sessions with the robot.
+However, a subset of participants described moments of sustained creative engagement that contrasted with earlier feelings of disruption or frustration.
 A2 reflected, \textit{``There was just enough structure but not too much structure in the mark-making so that I could imagine covering it, extending the lines, playing with the color, all sorts of things''}.
+This description suggests a balance between constraint and openness that supported ongoing exploration and uninterrupted creative action.

 Several participants emphasized that the robot, while not creative in itself, acted as a catalyst for their own creativity.
 As A1 put it, \textit{``It really inspired me to work differently than I normally do, to respond to things I wouldn't usually respond to''}.
 A1 further described the robot as \textit{``a complementary person that was saying, `why don't you try this?' instead of me just doing what I normally do.''} A6 described the process as both \textbf{disruptive and generative}: \textit{[the robot] ``Integrated and disrupted at the same time, because that's what creative process is''}.
 Others found the robot's limitations to be a source of creative tension.
 A5 explained, \textit{``It was mostly for me just trying to make an interesting work of art while combating sort of randomness''}.
 It is interesting to note that while many participants did not ascribe creative skills to the robot, they recognized a sense of its creative style.